Mikkel Hansen

-Mikkel Hansen (born 22 October 1987) is a Danish handball player for Aalborg Håndbold and the Danish national team.
+Mikkel Hansen (born 22 October 1987) is a Danish former professional handball player.

-Widely regarded as one of the greatest players of all time, Hansen has won the IHF World Player of the Year a record-tying three times.
+Hansen has won the IHF World Player of the Year a record-tying three times.
+He played as a left back for most of his career, but towards the end of his career he transitioned to play more as a centre back/playmaker.

+He was inducted into the EHF Hall of Fame in 2024.

 Career

 He was voted as the IHF World Player of the Year in 2011, 2015 and 2018 by the International Handball Federation.

 He joined FC Barcelona Handbol in June 2008.
 He previously played for Danish Handball League club GOG, with whom he won the Danish championship in 2007.
-On 2 June 2010 he returned to Denmark, to play for AG København, after two years of playing in Spain.
+On 2 June 2010, he returned to Denmark to play for AG København after two years of playing in Spain.
 After two years and two championships, the club folded in 2012 with Hansen joining the newly formed French team PSG Handball.
-He played for PSG for ten seasons, before going back to Denmark and Aalborg Håndbold.
+He played for PSG for ten seasons before going back to Denmark and Aalborg Håndbold.

 Mikkel Hansen is an Olympic Champion, a World Champion, and European Champion with the Danish national team, winning the 2016 title in Rio de Janeiro, the 2019 title in Denmark, and 2012 title in Serbia.
 He was also selected into the All-Star team of the tournament as the best left back.
-In 2011 he was a part of the Danish team that finished second in the World Championships in Sweden.
+In 2011, he was a part of the Danish team that finished second in the World Championships in Sweden.
 He was the tournament's overall top goal scorer.

 In 2019, he led Denmark to their first-ever World Championships win.
 He became the top scorer and MVP of the tournament.
-Later same year he was named the best in the world for the third time of his career.
+Later, that same year, he was named the best in the world for the third time of his career.

-In 2021 he yet again won the World Championship with Denmark, and was selected both as the best left back and as MVP.
+In 2021, he yet again won the World Championship with Denmark and was selected both as the best left back and as MVP.

-In the 2020 Olympics, where Denmark got a silver medal, he was again chosen as the best left back, and he became the top goalscorer with 61 goals.
-With those 61 goals he broke the record of most scored goals in one men's olympic handball tournament.
-During the tournament he also became the number one goalscorer ever in the men's handball olympics, with a total of 165 goals.
+In the 2020 Olympics, where Denmark got a silver medal, he was again chosen as the best left back, and he became the top goal scorer with 61 goals.
+With those 61 goals, he broke the record of most scored goals in one men's olympic handball tournament.
+During the tournament, he also became the number one goal scorer ever in the men's handball olympics, with a total of 165 goals.